-make assessment an interactive process between teacher and student? develop and use tools and guidelines that help all students assess model self-assessment strategies for all students? make assessment integral to the learning process? their work and monitor their learning goals? and reflection of their work?
+- As teachers develop, they may ask, "How do I..." or "Why do I..." - make assessment integral to the learning process? - make assessment an interactive process between teacher and student? - develop and use tools and guidelines that help all students assess model self-assessment strategies for all students? their work and monitor their learning goals? - · provide opportunities for all students to engage in peer discussion and reflection of their work? - · provide opportunities for all students to demonstrate and reflect on their learning inside and outside of the classroom?